Decentralized Mesh Network Peer

 | Sync delays | High latency | Verify network performance |

-| Authentication failures | Mismatched API keys | Verify API key configuration |
+| Authentication failures | Mismatched cluster PIN | Verify all servers use the same PIN; reset with krill-reset-pin |

 Network Requirements